openvinotoolkit/model_server/docs/features.md

 @endsphinxdirective

 ## Serving Pipelines of Models
-Connect multiple models to deploy complex processing solutions and reducing data transfer overhead with Directed Acyclic Graph (DAG) Scheduler.
+Connect multiple models in a pipeline and reduce data transfer overhead with Directed Acyclic Graph (DAG) Scheduler.
-Implement model inference and data transformations with a custom node C/C++ dynamic library.
+Implement model inference and data transformations using a custom node C/C++ dynamic library.

 [Learn more](dag_scheduler.md)

 ## Processing Raw Data
-Send data in JPEG or PNG formats to reduce traffic and offload the client applications.
+Send data in JPEG or PNG formats to reduce traffic and offload data pre-processing to the server.

 [Learn more](binary_input.md)

-## Setting Model Versioning Policies for served models
+## Model Versioning Policies
-Take advantage of the model repository structure.
-Add or delete version directories and Model Server will automatically adjust.
+The model repository structure enables adding or deleting numerical version directories and the server will automatically adjust which models are served.
-Take full control over the served model versions by setting a model version policy and serving all, the chosen, or just the latest version of the model.
+Control which model versions are served by setting the model version policy to serve all models, a specific model or set of models or just the latest version of the model (default setting).

 [Learn more](model_version_policy.md)

 ## Model Reshaping
-Change batch, shape and layout of the model in runtime for high-throughput and low-latency
+Change the batch size, shape and layout of the model at runtime to achieve high throughput and low latency.

 [Learn more](shape_batch_size_and_layout.md)

-## Modifying Model Configuration in Runtime
+## Modify Model Configuration at Runtime
-OpenVINO Model Server tracks changes to the configuration file and applies them in runtime.
-It means that you can change model configurations
+OpenVINO Model Server regularly checks for changes to the configuration file and applies them during runtime.
+This means that you can change model configurations
-(for example serve the model on a different device), add a new model or completely remove one that is no longer needed.
-All changes will be applied with no disruption to the service and no restart will berequired.
+(for example, change the device where a model is served), add a new model or completely remove one that is no longer needed.
+These changes will be applied without any disruption to the service.

 [Learn more](online_config_changes.md)